FDio/csit/docs/report/vpp_performance_tests/overview.rst

 Performance Tests Coverage
 --------------------------

-Performance tests are split into the two main categories:
+Performance tests are split into two main categories:

 - Throughput discovery - discovery of packet forwarding rate using binary search in accordance to RFC2544.